Olster/LinkedListReverse/README.md

-Simply showing how to reverse a linked list in C++
+Implementation of a linked list with function Reverse() that reverses the list.